McGill-DMaS/Kam1n0-Community/README.md

 ## Platform Overview

 The figure below shows the major UI components and functionalities of Kam1n0 v2.x.
+We adopt a materialize design.
 In general, each user has an application list, a running-job list, and a result file list.
-Application list shows the applications owned by the user and shared by the others.
-Running-job list shows the running progress for a large query (such as chrome.dll) and indexing procedure.
-Result file list displays the saved results.
-More details can be found in our detailed [tutorial](#documentation).
+* Application list shows the applications owned by the user and shared by the others.
+* Running-job list shows the running progress for a large query (such as chrome.dll) and indexing procedure.
+* Result file list displays the saved results.
+More details of the UI design can be found in our detailed [tutorial](#documentation).

 <p align="center">
   <img src="documentation/others/pic2.png"/>